menegax/SENG302-Organ-Donation-Management-System/doc/design_decisions.md

 creating functionality in which the keypress events would 'navigate' through that list and fill out the terminal command line.

 #### IRD -> NHI Transition
-We decided to change form using IRD as the identifier of a donor to the NHI number.
+We decided to change form using IRD as the identifier of a patient to the NHI number.
 The IRD number is thus no longer used.
 The reason behind this is that it makes more sense in the context of a health app, and users may feel more comfortable provided a NHI number instead of an IRD number due to NHI's association with health rather than tax and finance.

 #### Logging and System Print Messages